fleetcoder/rp.ly/README.md

 # rp.ly

-## voice and text chat newsfeed for groups
+## photo, voice and text chat newsfeed for groups

 ## try it: